rlertola/Rest_Api-Mongo/README.md

 #### Permissions and Password Hashing

 A current user must be logged in with correct credentials to access records.
+Only the registered user can update a course.
 Passwords are hashed using bcrypt.
 An authenticateUser middleware function is used in:

 - GET /api/users
 - POST /api/courses